14-year-old charged with Barnard College student death

-NEW YORK, NY (AP) — A 14-year-old has been arrested in the fatal stabbing of a Barnard College student in a Manhattan park in December, authorities said Saturday.
+NEW YORK (AP) — A 14-year-old has been arrested in the fatal stabbing of a Barnard College student in a park during a robbery in December, a crime that rattled New York City residents, authorities said Saturday.

 “We are confident that we have the person in custody who stabbed her,” Shea said.
 “And that person will face justice in a court of law.”

 The Associated Press is naming the juvenile defendant because of the seriousness of the crime and because he has been charged as an adult.
-Weaver’s attorney at Harlem Neighbor Defender Service did not immediately return a call seeking comment.
+Weaver’s attorney, Elsie Chandler, did not immediately return a call to Neighbor Defender Service of Harlem seeking comment.

+“He’s a 14-year-old child and he’s presumed not guilty,” Chandler told the New York Post after Weaver’s bail hearing Saturday, at which he was ordered held without bail at a juvenile facility until his arraignment Wednesday.

 Majors was stabbed as she walked through Morningside Park early the evening of Dec.
 11. She staggered up a flight of stairs to street level and collapsed in a crosswalk.